fermat618/pida/docs/source/user/installation.rst

 .. note::
   Installation is the recommended method of running PIDA for users.
-  Running from source should be reserved for people intending to develop pida itself or a plugion.
+  Running from source should be reserved for people intending to develop pida itself or a plugin.

 To install PIDA, the following command should be run as root (or using sudo) if you are installing to a global location.
 This command is run from the PIDA directory either created from the Mercurial checkout, or the stable tarball::